AdobeDocs/audience-manager-admin.fr-FR/help/admin/formats/admin-create-format.md

 ---
-description: Utilisez la page Formats de l’outil d’administration des Audiences Manager pour créer un nouveau format ou modifier un format existant.
+description: Utilisez la page Formats de l’outil d’administration Audience Manager pour créer un nouveau format ou modifier un format existant.
 seo-description: Use the Formats page in the Audience Manager Admin tool to create a new format or to edit an existing format.
 seo-title: Create or Edit a Format
 title: Création ou modification d’un format